Tovarichtch/hypseus_singe_daphne_bezels/README.md

 # Hypseus SINGE & Daphne bezels ready for Batocera
 An effort to standardize the bezels for Hypseus SINGE, Daphne and Kimmy on Batocera.

 This is a WIP and will change at any time for standardization.
+This is for 4:3 video source with 16:9 displays.

 # Matrix names